openaq/aqi-hub/docs/indices/malaysia.md

 ## Color scale

-The Malaysia API scale ranges from 0-500 and uses five colors to represent different bands.
+The Malaysia API scale ranges from 0-500 and uses five colors to represent different bands:

 ```js